- ST ANNE’S CHURCH in the TOTTON TEAM MINISTRY

-Ex Officio Sarah Read (Treasurer)
+Sarah Read (Treasurer)

-A resolution of the DCC passed by ADCM in 2000 states that Members of the DCC shall serve for a maximum of three years and then stand down for at least one year so that there will be a turnover of membership as well as ensuring continuity.
+A resolution of the DCC passed by ADCM in 2000 states that Members of the DCC shall serve for a maximum of three years and then stand down for at least one year so that there will be a turnover of membership as ensuring continuity.

 The only committee required by church law is the Standing Committee, the church officers and the Vicar, which has the power to transact the business of the DCC between its meetings, subject to any directions given by the Council.

 83 parishioners were registered on the Electoral Roll.
 Our regular Sunday Morning Service attendance averaged 3 children and 42 adults, of whom 99% took Communion.
 These numbers increase at Festivals, Baptismal and other special Services.